 Connect with the Guidance Counselor

-First off, let’s talk about meeting or greeting the guidance counselor, or a higher-up administrator that can help you and your child tour the school, see classrooms/lunchrooms/etc. and give you a better understanding of the school environment.
+First off, let’s talk about meeting or greeting the guidance counselor, or a higher-up administrator that can help you and your child tour the school, see classrooms, lunchrooms, etc. and give you a better understanding of the school environment.
 It is a great idea to set up a meeting with the guidance counselor so your child will always have a go-to person who will understand his or her needs and be able to help if anything happens at school.
-Help the child understand that the guidance counselor is not scary, but is a “friend” they can trust if they are getting bullied, etc.
+Help the child understand that the guidance counselor is not scary, but is a “friend” they can trust if they are getting bullied, experiencing anxiety, etc.

 Meet with your Teacher

 It is also a good idea to talk with your teacher(s) before school begins and introduce you and your child to them.
 If possible, it can help to explain your child’s strengths and differences so that the teacher can be better prepared.
 My mom always gave out books on how to teach High Functioning Autism students ahead of time and underlined things that pertained to me.
-It’s always helpful to have a good relationship with your child’s teacher early on so if anything problems come up, s/he can help you with them!
+It’s always helpful to have a good relationship with your child’s teacher early on so if anything problems come up, she or he can help you with them!
 We always made it clear to the school and teacher that we were “partners in Haley’s education”.
 This helped a great deal.

 Help your child learn to address adults, such as Mr., Mrs. Ms. , or Dr. Help your child learn appropriate classroom etiquette like not to scream out answers in class and instead raise their hands.
 Help your child learn that certain topics are off limits with teachers.
 For example, do NOT ask a teacher about their personal life or how much money they make.
 I have seen both done not only in elementary school years, but in middle and high school!
 That is a good way to alienate yourself from the teacher.
 The teacher will not like your child if they ask questions like that.

 Get Acquainted with the School Nurse